-With 50 hotels and lodging options in the Santa Ynez Valley, finding a place to stay in wine country can be easy to uncork.
+With 50 hotels and B&B’s in the Santa Ynez Valley, finding a place to stay in wine country is easy to uncork.
 However, not all hotels and B&B’s are created equally.

 During our visit to the Santa Ynez Valley to sip our way through wine country, we spent a few nights at the Ballard Inn & Gathering Table.
 As soon as I walked into the quaint B&B I was reminded that not all hotels and B&B’s are created equally.